-Wayne Dalton TorqueMaster springs are a unique type of torsion springs designed specifically for Wayne Dalton garage doors.
-They are concealed within a tube, making them more aesthetically pleasing compared to traditional exposed torsion springs.
-TorqueMaster springs require specialized tools and knowledge for repair and replacement, so it is advisable to seek professional assistance when dealing with this spring system.
+Wayne Dalton TorqueMaster springs are unique torsion springs designed specifically for Wayne Dalton garage doors.
+They are concealed within a tube, making them more aesthetically pleasing than traditional exposed torsion springs.
+TorqueMaster springs require specialized tools and knowledge for garage door repair and replacement, so it is advisable to seek professional assistance when dealing with this spring system.

 Signs of Garage Door Spring Issues

-Identifying potential problems with your garage door springs is crucial for timely repairs and avoiding costly damages.
+Identifying potential problems with your garage door springs, such as issues with tension or alignment, is crucial for timely garage door repair and avoiding costly damages.
 Here are some common signs that indicate spring issues:

-- Difficulty in Opening or Closing: If you notice that your garage door is struggling to open or close smoothly, it may be a sign of worn-out or damaged springs.
+- Difficulty in Opening or Closing: If your garage door struggles to open or close smoothly, it may be a sign of worn-out or damaged springs.

 - Uneven or Slanted Door: A garage door that appears uneven or slanted when opening or closing suggests a spring imbalance, which requires immediate attention.